RoelN/FontJit/README.md

 Simple example:

-1. Set up lazy loading for all `div` elements:
+1. Set up lazy loading for all elements with the class `boing`:

 ```html
 <script type="module">